POLICIES IN THE EUROPEAN UNION

 With total consumption that reached approximately 7 billion liters in 2015, the European Union (EU) is the fourth largest market for ethanol in the world.
 Although the EU biofuels market is dominated by biodiesel (80 percent), ethanol consumption has increased more rapidly than other biofuels in the last years.

-The EU regulatory framework for biofuels is based on three main Directives adopted in 2008 and 2015:
+The EU regulatory framework for biofuels is based on four main Directives adopted in 2008, 2015 and 2018:

 Although no dedicated quota was allocated to specific energy sources, most of this 10 percent is expected to come from liquid biofuels.
 This regulation replaces Directive EC 2003/30, which established a non-binding target of 5.75 percent for biofuels consumption in 2010.